johnnytemp/vscode-select-matches-or-adjust-selection/README.md

 ![Select Matches In Selection or From Cursors](https://github.com/johnnytemp/vscode-select-matches-or-adjust-selection/raw/master/images/selectInSelectionOrFromCursors.gif)

-The "...
-From Cursors..." above meant to search from cursors or selection ends onwards.
+`...From Cursors` meant to search from cursors or ends of selections onwards. `Select Up To...` will extend current selection if next match found. `Select All Matches...` commands will operate on the whole document if current selection is a single cursor.
+Selections without corresponding matches won't be kept.

 Remark: "Select All Matches In Selection..." is similar to "Find All In Selection".